rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 ## Parsing and data transformation

-File parser control has two working modes ons is `Strict Checking` and another one is `Dynamic Data`, Let's understnad how control works in each mode.
+File parser control has two working modes ons is `Strict Checking` and another one is `Dynamic Data`, Let's understand how control works in each mode.
 Remember these two modes works similarly for both [Data input](./file-parser.md/#data-input) method.

 - **Strict Checking**: Once you upload a sample file while configuring the control on app builder, the File Parser Control intelligently analyzes the structure of the data.
-It then leverages this sample file as a reference to ensure strict adherence to the data structure of subsequent uploads or Data comming out of binded data formula at runtime.
+It then leverages this sample file as a reference to ensure strict adherence to the data structure of subsequent uploads or Data coming out of binded data formula at runtime.
 This strict mode is beneficial when dealing with consistent data formats, enabling you to create powerful data flows in the DronaHQ with confidence.

 :::info Info
 Sample file is compulsory for strict mode.